Interim Director of Personal Counseling, Associate Director of Training, Staff Psychologist

 Susanne is a licensed clinical psychologist in RI.
 She received a BA in psychology from Rutgers University, a MSEd in Therapeutic Interventions and a Professional Diploma in School Psychology from Fordham University, and a PhD in Clinical Psychology from Adelphi University.
 Susanne came to us after completing a doctoral internship at Fordham University’s Counseling Center and a Post-Doctoral Fellowship at URI’s Counseling Center.
 Prior to becoming a clinical psychologist, Susanne worked in the New Jersey school systems for eight years as a School Psychologist.
 Susanne’s professional interests include identity exploration, personal and spiritual growth, healing trauma, woman’s and men’s issues, managing stress, developing self-care and compassion, attachment and love, building healthy relationships, and creativity.

 Jonathan holds a bachelor’s degree in psychology from Western Connecticut State University, a Master’s in Education and Certificate in Advanced Graduate Study in Counseling from Boston University, and a Doctorate in Counseling Psychology with a specialization in Multicultural Counseling from Seton Hall University.
-He has extensive training experience among various college counseling settings including externships at Montclair State University, Seton Hall University, Rutgers University, an internship at the University of Notre Dame Counseling Center and a Postdoctoral Psychology Fellowship at the University of California, San Diego Counseling & Psychological Services.
+He has extensive training experience in various college counseling settings including externships at Montclair State University, Seton Hall University, Rutgers University, an internship at the University of Notre Dame Counseling Center, and a Postdoctoral Psychology Fellowship at the University of California, San Diego Counseling & Psychological Services.
 Jonathan has held leadership positions in the Section on College and University Counseling Centers of the American Psychological Association and the National Latina/o Psychological Association.
 He has focused his training and work on providing care to disenfranchised, marginalized and underserved groups and is fluent in Spanish.

-Substance Abuse Counselor Counselor, Substance Abuse Counselor
+Clinical Counselor, Substance Abuse Counselor

 Fr.
 Guido is a licensed psychologist in Rhode Island and holds a joint appointment as Senior Staff Psychologist and Assistant Professor of Psychology.
 He is a graduate of Brown University where he majored in history, the Pontifical Faculty of the Immaculate Conception where he studied philosophy and theology, and Harvard University where he received his doctorate in human development and psychology.
 He completed his clinical internship at Harvard and a post-doctoral fellowship at the Danielsen Institute at Boston University.
 He is interested in helping young adults deal with the myriad challenges that come their way, and helping them compose a sense of themselves as worthy of love and capable of effecting a life of meaning and purpose.
 He is particularly interested in issues of attachment and loss, mourning and resilience, trauma, and the role that faith can play in coping with adversity.